Publisher: Midway (1996)

 I'm glad you can set the difficulty to easy, because at least that gives you a fighting chance!

 The game stars two cute, chubby characters: a karate chick named Pocky and her raccoon friend Rocky.
 The long, boring intro only displays about two words at a time, so don't feel bad about skipping that.
-P&R's overhead perspective is much like Zelda: A Link to the Past (SNES, 1992), and the graphics are pleasing to the eye.
+P&R's overhead perspective is much like Legend of Zelda: A Link to the Past (SNES, 1992), and the graphics are pleasing to the eye.
 Whether you're wandering through a haunted temple or enchanted forest, the colors stand out and the degree of detail in the scenery is commendable.
 Nicely animated enemies include playful monkeys, bone-tossing skeletons, hopping fish, sea chickens (huh?), and bouncing umbrellas.
 Tapping the fire button lets you toss magic cards (or leaves) rapidly.
 You can use you stick (or tail) for close range attacks, and this move is also useful (critical really) for swiping away projectiles.
 The game is clearly designed for two players, but that introduces slow-down and higher difficulty, so I prefer playing solo.
 As with most anime titles, the tone is always whimsical and sometimes just plain weird

 .
 I find it amusing how the first boss greets you with the text "Ha Ha.
 I am your adversary."
 The background music has an oriental flair that's appealing.
 Pocky and Rocky is a little boss-heavy, with several appearing in each stage.
 It's no walk in the park, but its inviting visuals and non-stop action make this adventure enjoyable enough. © Copyright 2009 The Video Game Critic.